We do not recommend placing hot pans directly on any stone surface as this could cause the sealer to break down over time or cause the stone to crack.

 Soapstone is a natural stone that is softer than quartz or granite.

 Marble is softer than quartz or granite and easily etches when an acidic substance comes into contact with it; it is for this reason, that we typically do not recommend it for kitchens.
-We also typically recommend a honed finish (not shiny/polished) because it will hide etching.

-Quartzite is a natural quartz-based stone that is very hard.
+Quartzite is a natural stone.

 Travertine is a type of limestone that is very porous and is considered a softer stone (in comparison to quartz and granite).
 It often has little fissures within the stone that can be filled; these are an attribute of the stone and not a defect.